-Although God banished Adam and Eve from the garden, He didn’t leave them without hope of heaven.
-He promised He would send a sacrifice to take the punishment they deserved (Genesis 3:15).
+Although God banished Adam and Eve from the garden, He didn’t leave them without hope of reconciliation.
+He promised He would send a Savior to defeat the serpent (Genesis 3:15).
 Until then, men would sacrifice innocent lambs, showing their repentance from sin and faith in the future Sacrifice from God who would bear their penalty.
 God reaffirmed His promise of the Sacrifice with men such as Abraham and Moses.
 Herein lies the beauty of God’s perfect plan: God Himself provided the only sacrifice (Jesus) who could atone for the sins of His people.
 God’s perfect Son fulfilled God’s perfect requirement of God’s perfect law.
 It is perfectly brilliant in its simplicity.
 “God made Him (Christ), who knew no sin, to be sin for us that we might become the righteousness of God in Him” (2 Corinthians 5:21).

 From Adam to Jesus, God sent prophets to mankind, warning them of sin’s punishment and foretelling the coming Messiah.
 One prophet, Isaiah, described Him: